Beloved photographer, Linda Gregory, remembered for her generosity

 “Man, all I can do is one day hope someone talks about me that way.
 It’s just like, maybe I need to be as generous as Linda was,” said Heying.

-Sometimes, on Sunday honored Linda, showing their gratitude.
+Sometimes, on Sunday, they honored Linda, showing their gratitude.
 They hope it will help her husband through the grieving process.

 “We thanked her in the liner notes of our CD that we just sent off on Monday, the day this happened, so we’re hopeful that music helps Mel move forward,” said Heying.